johnsonbf/Final-Prison-Mike-Analysis/README.md

 ## Overall Rubric deliverables (bolded as completed)
 ### Content
+Content
+The presentation tells a cohesive story about their project, including the following:
+****✓ Selected topic: Beer Advocate Beer Reviews
+****✓ Reason why they selected their topic:
+**** - Digestible topic
+ ****- Beer is universal
+ ****- Applicable to demographic of the project audience
+ ****- Cheers

+✓ Description of their source of data
+✓ Questions they hope to answer with the data
+✓ Description of the data exploration phase of the project ✓ Description of the analysis phase of the project
+✓ Technologies, languages, tools, and algorithms used throughout the project ✓ Result of analysis
+✓ Recommendation for future analysis
+✓ Anything the team would have done differently

+Slides
+Presentations are finalized in Google Slides.
+✓ Slides are primarily images or graphics (rather than primarily text) ✓ Images are clear, in high-definition, and directly illustrative of subject matter

+Live Presentation
+✓ All team members present in equal proportions
+✓ The team demonstrates interactivity of dashboard in real time ✓ The presentation falls within any time limits provided by instructor ✓ Submission includes speaker notes, flashcards, or a video of the presentation rehearsal

 Team members have drafted their project, including the following:
  - Selected topic:
    - Beer Advocate Beer Reviews